F-segment

 The F-segment is the 6th category and largest of the European segments for passenger cars, and always belongs to "luxury cars".

 The equivalent categories are full-size luxury sedan (or "large luxury sedan") in the United States, luxury saloon (or "luxury limousine") in the United Kingdom, and Oberklasse in Germany.
 Extended-wheelbase limousines and armored sedans are also considered as F-segment.

 F-segment is a niche of the European market (approximately 0.2–0.3% in the 2010s) and the range is limited to only a few models.

 Characteristics

-Most F-segment cars use a sedan body style, however some have been produced as wagons/estates or have a hatchback rear door.
+Most F-segment cars use a sedan body style; however, some have been produced as wagons/estates or have a hatchback rear door.

 Extended wheelbase variants of these cars are common, as many of the luxury features are placed for the rear-seat occupants.
 In some markets (depending on the manufacturer), short wheelbase models are excluded completely, and only long wheelbase variants are sold.
+As of 2021, the average F-segment car has a length exceeding 5 m.

 Ultra-luxury cars are also included in F-segment.

 Current models

-In 2020, the highest selling F-segment cars in Europe were the BMW 8 Series, BMW 7 Series, Mercedes-Benz S-Class, Porsche Panamera and Audi A8 / S8.
+In 2020, the highest selling F-segment cars in Europe were the BMW 8 Series, BMW 7 Series, Mercedes-Benz S-Class, Jaguar XJ, Porsche Panamera and Audi A8 / S8.